 Ok so I am a worry wart.

-You just can’t be too careful I say, especially when your teenager starts to drive.
+- You just can’t be too careful I say, especially when your teenager starts to drive.
 It’s one of the important conversations with teens you need to have.

 My oldest daughter waited a bit longer than most but at 17 she got her license and it was time for her to really get behind the wheel….by herself…..